-- 5. Attach the second hose to the syringe and fill the syringe with fluid.
+5. Attach the second hose to the syringe and fill the syringe with fluid.
 Invert the syringe and squeeze the syringe until all air is evacuated from the syringe and hose.
-Attach the hose from the syringe to the caliper bleed screw. - 6.
-Use a 7mm wrench to open the master cylinder bleed screw 1/2 turn, and then open the caliper bleed screw 1/2 turn.
+Attach the hose from the syringe to the caliper bleed screw.

+6. Use a 7mm wrench to open the master cylinder bleed screw 1/2 turn.
+Then use a 5mm hex wrench to hold the piston side pad adjuster in place and use the 7mm wrench to open the caliper bleed screw 1/2 turn.
 Begin squeezing the syringe.
 Continue squeezing until the bleed screws are closed in step #10.